Videos

 Professors will issue an Academic Integrity Alert if they suspect a student has breached academic integrity such as copying another student’s work, accessing notes during a closed-book test, or plagiarizing.
 The Academic Integrity Alert form includes the student information, course information, date and description of the occurrence, or suspected breach, and a space for student comments.

 It is in your best interest to meet with your professor to discuss an alleged academic integrity breach.
-If you do not respond to your professor’s email or choose not to discuss the alleged breach within 2 business days, your professor will notify you through DC Mail that they have submitted the Academic Integrity Alert form to the school office.
+If you do not respond to your professor’s email or choose not to discuss the alleged breach within 2 business days, your professor will notify you through DC Mail that they have submitted the Academic Integrity Alert form to the faculty office.
 You will then be required to meet with the Dean.
 If you do not meet with the Dean, a penalty will be applied in your absence.

 You may be able to view information about the alleged breach investigation; however, this will depend on the privacy requirements that protect all Durham College students.